+Unfortunately, by 1862, all the Beaurepaire children except Eugene had died of illness.
+In 1856 Eugene purchased a 32-year-old enslaved woman named Jane from the Grimas for $800.
+Throughout the Civil War Era, we don’t see much of Eugene or Jane in the records.
+However, in 1870, Eugene marries a woman named Marie Jeanne Daniel.
+Eugene died only two days later.
 What happened to the mysterious Jane?
 Why did Eugene purchase her from the Grimas in the first place?
-While these facts are not laid out explicitly, Eugene’s will makes clear that Jane was in fact Marie Jeanne, and his purchase was one made so that they could be together.
+While these facts are not laid out explicitly, Eugene’s will makes it seem that Jane was, in fact, Marie Jeanne, and his purchase was one made so that they could be together.

 “[he had] known Jeanne Daniel upwards of 25 years, during which interval of time she was for a number of years a servant in his family.
 That witness was well acquainted with the late Eugene Beaurepaire even since his birth, and never lost sight of him up to the time of his death.
-That the said Eugene Beaurepaire was born in the house of the witness’ family from the consummation of a servant [a slave] of the name of Agathe and one [Louis] Benjamin Beaurepaire, who never were united in marriage, and both of whom have departed this life for many years past, having had together several other children, all of whom are dead.
+That the said Eugene Beaurepaire was born in the house of the witness’ family from the consummation of [an enslaved] servant of the name of Agathe and one [Louis] Benjamin Beaurepaire, who never were united in marriage, and both of whom have departed this life for many years past, having had together several other children, all of whom are dead.
 That it is to witness personal knowledge that the said late Eugene Beaurepaire left no ascendants, no legitimate descendants, and no lawful or legitimate collateral.”

-The total value of the estate was $2540, or $79,023 today.
+The total value of the estate was $2,540, or $79,023 today.
 The house you’re looking at was part of that estate.

-In 1876 Marie Jeanne sold the property on Burgundy Street.
+In 1876, Marie Jeanne sold the property on Burgundy Street.